IBM/charts/stable/ibm-db2oltp-dev/README.md

 An `arch` field in values.yaml is recommended in order to guarantee that the chart has chosen the right architecture to deploy to and the right tagged container is pulled.
 If left blank, the chart will determine the architecture based on the master node architecture.

+## Retrieving the Db2 instance password

+The Db2 instance password is either auto-generated to a 10 character random password or user-specified.
+To retrieve the Db2 instance password, the user can execute the following command, where <SECRET NAME> is the secret for the statefulset as retrieved by `kubectl get secrets`:

+`kubectl get secret --namespace default <SECRET NAME> -o jsonpath="{.data.password}" | base64 --decode; echo`

+The command will output the decoded secret.

 ## Persistence